pallets/click/docs/advanced.rst

     generally end up like that.
 Note that because the parser cannot know if an option will accept an argument or not, the ``bar`` part might be handled as an argument.
-*   Unknown short options might be partially handled and reassmebled if necessary.
+*   Unknown short options might be partially handled and reassembled if necessary.
 For instance in the above example there is an option called ``-v`` which enables verbose mode.
 If the command would be ignored with ``-va`` then the ``-v`` part would be handled by Click